-develop a framework for using PPI, COAs, and DHT-derived measures in combination for the development, acceptance and implementation of patient-centred DHT-derived clinical-study endpoints in clinical studies of potential treatments for chronic diseases.
+• Develop a framework for using PPI, COAs, and DHT-derived measures in combination in the development, acceptance and implementation of patient-centred DHT-derived clinical-study endpoints in clinical studies of potential treatments for chronic diseases.

-The framework will be designed to ensure that PPI, COAs, and patient-centred DHT-derived measures used in combination will be accepted as reliable evidence to support the use of DHT-derived clinical study endpoints in the evaluation of the clinical and economic benefit of therapeutic drugs and technologies.
+The framework will be designed to ensure that PPI, COAs, and patient-centred DHT-derived measures used in combination, and patient-centred DHT-derived measures alone, will be accepted as reliable evidence for the evaluation of the clinical and economic benefit of therapeutic drugs and technologies.